 The outcome of this goal will be that the juvenile justice system will deliver individualized services informed by objective assessments and screenings.
-Furthermore, courts will take a consistent and replicable approach to dispositions as a result of assessments and screenings which will ensure the needs of youth are balanced with protecting the public's safety.
+Furthermore, courts will take a consistent and replicable approach to dispositions as a result of assessments and screenings, which will ensure the needs of youth are balanced with protecting the public's safety.

-The approach for this goal is to, across the state, consistently use objective data to inform decisions regarding dispositions and to identify services and programs which will most positively impact youth.
+The approach for this goal is to, across the state, consistently use objective data to inform decisions regarding dispositions and to identify services and programs that will most positively impact youth.

-STRATEGIC INITIATIVES:
+Strategic Initiatives:

-1. RISK ASSESSMENT TOOL: Determine when the risk and needs assessment tool is used.

-Policy to guide use and implementation of the tool, including who uses the tool, how often the tool is used, and outlines training requirement of the tool.

-2. REPORTING POLICY: Develop policy for reporting requirements from use of tool.

-Establishes a process, requirements, and timing for Counties, State and facilities to have data current in the tool for JJOC to report to the Governor and the Legislature annually.

-3. CASE PLANNING POLICY: Develop policy for decision-making for case planning for courts regarding the scoring of the tool.

-Policy defines specifics of scoring, including frequency of use, definition / break down of level of care (score ranges), risk to reoffend.
+- 1. RISK ASSESSMENT TOOL: Determine when the risk and needs assessment tool is used. - Policy to guide use and implementation of the tool, including who uses the tool, how often the tool is used, and outlines training requirement of the tool. - 2.
+REPORTING POLICY: Develop policy for reporting requirements from use of tool. - Establishes a process, requirements, and timing for Counties, State and facilities to have data current in the tool for JJOC to report to the Governor and the Legislature annually. - 3.
+CASE PLANNING POLICY: Develop policy for decision-making for case planning for courts regarding the scoring of the tool. - Policy defines specifics of scoring, including frequency of use, definition / break down of level of care (score ranges), risk to reoffend.
 Also included is a decision-making guide related to level of care, definition of services / case plan recommendations that fall under each level of care.

-INITIATIVES / ACTIONS Year 0 (FY2017 18) Year 1 (FY2018 19) Year 2 (FY2019 20) Year 3 (FY2020 21) Years 4 5 (FY2021 23) Responsible Party INITIATI VE 1.1 RISK ASSESSMEI NT TOOL: Determine who en the risk and needs a assessment tool is used I. RISK ASSESSMENT TOOL: Add the risk assessment tools in Caseload Pro Completed Policy Rollout Implementation Counties Executing Quality Assurance State with NYSAP 1 Risk assessment tool funding DCFS pays 100% of risk assessment tool cost DCFS pays 50% of risk assessment tool cost / Counties pay 50% Counties pay 100% of risk assessment tool cost State Counties INITIATIVE 1.2 REPORTING POLICY: Develop policy for reporting requirements from use of tool.
-Planning Policy Rollout Implementation Counties Executing (partial) Implementation Counties Executing (remaining) Quality Assurance State with NYSAP INITIATIVE 1.3 CASE PLANNING POLICY: Develop policy for decision-making for case planning for courts regarding the scoring of the tool.
-Planning Policy Rollout Implementation Counties Executing (partial) Implementation Counties Executing (remaining) Quality Assurance State with NYSAP
+ACTIONS Year 0 (FY2017-18) Year 1 (FY2018-19) Year 2 (FY2019-20) Year 3 (FY2020-21) Years 4-5 (FY2021-23) Responsible Party INITIATIVE 1.1 RISK ASSESSMENT TOO OL: Determine when the ris sk and needs assessment to ool is used.
+RISK ASSESSMENT TOOL: Add the risk assessment tools in Caseload Pro Completed Policy Rollout Implementation Counties Executing Quality Assurance State Risk assessment tool funding DCFS pays 100% of risk assessment tool cost DCFS pays 50% of risk assessment tool cost / Counties pay 50% Counties pay 100% of risk assessment tool cost with NYSAP INITIATIVE 1.2 REPORTING POLICY: Develop policy for reporting requirements from use of tool.
+Planning Rollout Implementation Counties Executing (partial) Implementation Counties Executing (remaining) Quality Assurance State INITIATIVE 1.3 CASE PLANNING POLICY: Develop policy for decision-making for case planning for courts regarding the scoring of the tool.
+Policy Rollout Implementation Counties Executing (partial) Implementation Counties Executing (remaining) Quality Assurance Counties